Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Governmental services

-3. Access to the governmental services shall be free of charge for its users.
+3. The governmental services referred to in Article 10(1) shall be provided free of charge to government-authorised users.

-5. The implementing acts referred to in paragraphs 2 and 4 of this Article shall be adopted in accordance with the examination procedure referred to in Article 42(2).
+6. The implementing acts referred to in paragraphs 2 and 5 of this Article shall be adopted in accordance with the examination procedure referred to in Article 47(3).

 Programme participants and competent authorities

-(a) they are also GOVSATCOM participants referred to in Article 68 of Regulation (EU) 2021/696; and
+(a)they are also GOVSATCOM participants in accordance with Article 68 of Regulation (EU) 2021/696;

-(b) they have designated a competent authority in accordance with Article 68(4) of Regulation 2021/696.
+(b)they have designated a competent authority in accordance with Article 68(4) of Regulation (EU) 2021/696.

-(b) the access rights to the governmental services are determined and managed;
+(b)the access rights to the governmental services are determined and managed;

-(d) a central point of contact is established to assist as necessary in the reporting of security risks and threats, in particular the detection of potentially harmful electromagnetic interference affecting the services under the Programme.
+(d)a central point of contact is established to assist as necessary in the reporting of security risks and threats, in particular the detection of potentially harmful electromagnetic interference affecting the services under the Programme.

 Users of the governmental services

-Budgetary contribution and mechanisms
+CHAPTER III - Budgetary contribution and funding mechanisms

 Budget

-1. The financial envelope for the implementation of the Programme for the period from 1 January 2023 to 31 December 2027 and for covering the associated risks shall be EUR 1,600 billion in current prices.
+1. The financial envelope for the implementation of the Programme for the period from 1 January 2023 to 31 December 2027 and for covering the associated risks shall be EUR 1,65 billion in current prices.

-(a) studies and meetings of experts, in particular compliance with its cost and time constraints;
+(a)studies and meetings of experts, in particular compliance with its cost and time constraints;

-(b) information and communication activities, including corporate communication on the policy priorities of the Union where they are directly linked to the objectives of this Regulation, with a particular view to creating synergies with other Union policies;
+(b)information and communication activities, including corporate communication on the policy priorities of the Union where they are directly linked to the objectives of this Regulation, with a particular view to creating synergies with other Union policies;

-(d) technical and administrative assistance for the implementation of the Programme, such as preparatory, monitoring, control, audit and evaluation activities including corporate information technology systems.
+(d)technical and administrative assistance for the implementation of the Programme, such as preparatory, monitoring, control, audit and evaluation activities including corporate information technology systems.

-4. Budgetary commitments for activities extending over more than one financial year may be broken down over several years into annual instalments.
+5. The budgetary commitments for activities extending over more than one financial year may be broken down over several years into annual instalments.

 Cumulative and alternative funding